 Certified Professional Installer Registration ID (if information provided to the CBSD was manually entered by a Certified Professional Installer)

 Optional vendor specific information fields.
 The SAS shall allow CBSDs to provide optional vendor specific information which can be used by the SAS.
-Examples include: CBSD model number, CBSD HW version number, CBSD SW and/or FW version number, hardware characteristics, etc.
+Examples include: CBSD Vendor, CBSD model number, CBSD HW version number, CBSD SW and/or FW version number, hardware characteristics, etc.

 Category B CBSD Parameter Set: Prior to the SAS enabling spectrum use by the CBSD, the following Category B CBSD information shall be provided to the SAS.
 The information shall be uploaded either via the CBSD communicating with the SAS or entered by a Certified Professional Installer via a mechanism provided by the SAS administrator.

-CBSD Vendor,
+<DEPRECATED>

 CBSD Serial number [required by Ref-2 96.39(c)],